Rembold-CS-151-S2020/ArcadeParticles/README.md

-# ArcadeParticles
+# Arcade Particles

-Some examples of how to use the particle system
+I wanted to figure out how the particle system worked in Arcade.
+So I made this little example!

+Enjoy! :)